tc39/proposal-async-context/README.md

 ## Determine the initiator of a task

-Application monitoring tools like OpenTelemetry save their tracing spans in the `AsyncLocal` and retrieve the span when they need to determine what started this chain of interaction.
+Application monitoring tools like OpenTelemetry save their tracing spans in the `AsyncContext.Variable` and retrieve the span when they need to determine what started this chain of interaction.

 These libraries can not intrude the developer APIs for seamless monitoring.
 The